-It’s a good idea to put out hummingbird feeders like this one a week or so before you expect the first arrivals.
+It’s a good idea to put out hummingbird feeders like this one from Audubon a week or so before you expect the first arrivals.
 You will often see lone males in the beginning, who depart the Yucatan first and subsequently arrive a few days to a few weeks before the females.

 While exact dates vary slightly from year to year, corresponding to the end of the blooming season for favorite plants, below is a guide to help you determine when to hang your feeders in the spring and when to put them away for the winter.

 Ruby-throated Hummingbird arrival and departure dates:

 - Gulf Coast and central Texas eastward across the Deep South: early to mid-March through the end of October

 - Northern Texas eastward across Oklahoma, Arkansas, Tennessee and North Carolina: mid-March to early April through early October

 - MidAtlantic states from Kansas eastward across Illinois, Ohio and Virginia: early to mid-April through late September